Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 Depending on the hardware of the system, other compilers will also be provided and integrated in the environment.
 On LUMI two other compilers are available:

--   The AMD AOCC compiler for CPU-only code with a C/C++ compiler and Fortran compiler currently based on the former PGI frontend (classic flang)
+-   The AMD AOCC compiler for CPU-only code with a C/C++ compiler and Fortran compiler.

--   AMD ROCm(tm) compilers for GPU programming.
-C/C++ compiler with advanced OpenMP support, also for offload, and a Fortran compiler still based on the former PGI frontend (without OpenMP offload support) but that is expected to change towards the end of 2025.
+-   AMD ROCm(tm) compilers for GPU programming with a C/C++ compiler and Fortran compiler.

     The ROCm compilers also contain the support for HIP, AMD's CUDA clone.

+Both AMD compilers are discussed in the next section.

 The second component is the Cray Scientific and Math libraries, containing the usual suspects as BLAS, LAPACK and ScaLAPACK, and FFTW, but also some data libraries